 Do I have to be planning to attend a Florida state college or university?

-No. Scholarship recipients can attend any accredited college, university, or community college, as well as any accredited technical school or vocational school.
+No. Scholarship recipients can attend any accredited college or university, as well as any accredited technical school or vocational school including, but not limited to, cosmetology, car or equipment repair, and all health care and safety professions.

 Do I have to be attending a four-year college or university to be eligible for a scholarship?